 World Habitat Day is observed every year on the first Monday of October throughout the world.
 It was established in 1985 by the United Nations General Assembly through Resolution 40/202 and was first celebrated in 1986 with the theme “Shelter is My Right”.
-The purpose of the day is to reflect on the state of our urban areas and the basic human right regarding provision of adequate shelter to all human beings.
-World Habitat Day (or WHD) also aims to remind the planners and government officials of the collective responsibility for the habitat of future generations and a day to encourage grassroots … Continue reading →
+The purpose of World Habitat Day is to reflect on the state of our urban areas and the basic human right regarding provision of adequate shelter to all human beings.
+World Habitat Day also aims to remind the planners and government officials of the collective responsibility for the habitat of future generations and a day to encourage grassroots … Continue reading →

 Market-exchange economy and territory-bound nation state were not designed to accommodate a communication revolution that can envelop the globe and connect everyone and everything on the planet simultaneously.
 The result is that we are witnessing the birth of a new economic system and new governing institutions that are as different from market capitalism and the modern territorial state as the latter were from the feudal economy and dynastic rule of an era ago.
 Markets, in effect, are linear, discrete and discontinuous modes of operation.
 The new communications technologies and partnerships, by contrast, are cybernetic, not linear.
 The operational assumptions that … Continue reading →